- Get Info

 Dental Therapy (the School of Dentistry offers a master's program in dental therapy)

 Dentistry (the School of Dentistry offers a Doctor of Dental Surgery program)

-Education and Human Development-M.Ed./initial licensure programs:
+Education and Human Development-M.Ed./initial licensure programs in the following areas:

 Graduate School (master's or doctoral level)

 Landscape Architecture (professional landscape architecture program is master's level)

 The School of Nursing offers bachelor's, master's, and doctoral level programs.
 Students may apply to the School of Nursing at the end of their freshman year.
 Freshman applicants interested in nursing should select the pre-nursing major in the College of Liberal Arts.